Cmecham21/Project1/README.md

                     String [] currCourse = (line.split("\t"));

 The data is then read into its respective class ArrayList, and stored correctly.
+For example:

                             if(currCourse.length == TRADITIONAL){